TheMythMC/Phoenix-Bot/README.md

 # Extra
 Paid version of Phoenix Bot.
-Includes MC Bot, Music, and more
+Includes Minecraft Bot, Music, and more